Carl R. Woodward

 Carl Raymond Woodward, Sr. (1890–1974) was an American educator and college administrator who served from 1915 to 1941 in various positions at Rutgers University, and from 1941 to 1958 as the fifth president of the University of Rhode Island.

 Early life and education

-Woodward was born on 20 July 1890 in Tennent, New Jersey to William H. Woodward and Edith A. (Reid) Woodward, attended the public schools and graduated in 1906 from Freehold High School.
+Woodward was born on 20 July 1890 in Tennent, New Jersey, attended the public schools and graduated in 1906 from Freehold High School.
 From 1908 until 1910, he taught in a one-room rural school in Monmouth County, New Jersey.
 He attended Rutgers University beginning in 1910 and earned his BS in 1914 and MA in 1919.
 He married Lulu Altha Ryno on 5 April 1916, and they had three children.
 He went on to earn his PhD at Cornell University in 1926.

 Professional career

 At Rutgers University from 1915 to 1916, Woodward served as Editor and Librarian of the New Jersey Agricultural Experiment Station, part of the College of Agriculture.
 From 1916-1927, he collaborated with Selman Waksman, who discovered streptomycin and several other antibiotics.
 For six years during this period, 1920-1926, he was an Instructor in English, then promoted in 1926 to Assistant Professor of English.
 After serving as an Assistant Professor for one year, he left both this position and his position as Editor and Secretary, and became involved with university public relations work and university trustee relations for a year.
 Then in 1928, he was named as Assistant to the President, by President John Martin Thomas, a position he also held under Acting President Philip M. Brett, 1930 from to 1931, and under President Robert C. Clothier from 1932 to 1936.
 In 1936, President Clothier appointed Woodward Secretary of Rutgers University, a post he held until 1941.

 In 1941, he was named the 5th president of what was then Rhode Island State College (RISC).
 Woodward divided his tenure into three distinct periods: the war years, 1941-1945; the post-war period, 1946-1951; and the period of University development, 1951-1958.
 In the first of these periods, the College’s entire resources were focused on coping with the unprecedented emergency brought home by the war.
 In 1942, Woodward inaugurated a year-round accelerated program which allowed students to complete their studies in less than three years rather than the traditional four.
 In 1943, the Army Specialized Training Program came to campus, bringing with it a total of 800 military inductees over the next ten months for specialized military training.
 The trainees lived in dormitories converted to barracks, while civilian students moved into fraternities for the duration of the war.
 Despite these efforts, however, enrollment dropped from a pre-war high of 1216 in 1940 to a war-time low of 363 in the spring of 1944.